ansys/pymechanical/doc/source/examples/index.rst

 Examples
 ========

-Here are a series of examples using Mechanical with ``ansys-mechanical-core`` library.
+Here is a series of examples using Mechanical with the ``ansys-mechanical-core`` library.

 .. === EXAMPLES Gallery ===